RedHatProductSecurity/secure-development-guide/docs/threat-modeling/index.md

 ### More secure code

+Threat modeling done properly and early establishes a foundation for building a secure code base on a secure design.
+Designing an project with security in mind throughout the process reduces the chances of finding vulnerabilities and gives teams more confidence to concentrate on the features being delivered.

 ### Reduced cost by finding design flaws early and before release

+Threat modeling normally occurs during the project design phase and allows for early identification of security risks.
+If vulnerabilities are found, early detection saves valuable time and monetary resources when mitigations are required.
+The cost of closing a security risk increases dramatically as a project nears release, and exponentially once it has been released to the public.

 ### Reduced exposure to weakness, other methods may not uncover

+Design and development teams use many different methods to develop projects.
+Code and test plan reviews help engineers evaluate an Offerings’s effectiveness, but may not divulge such security concerns as the need for input validation or cryptography.
+Threat modeling examines the relationships that exist between a component’s atomic elements, analyzes how data flows between them, and exposes potentially exploitable weak points.

 ## Goal

+- Detect problems early in the software development lifecycle — even before coding begins.
+- Propose realistic mitigations to the identified weaknesses before a release, preventing costly post-deployment re-coding.
+- Spot design flaws that traditional testing methods and code reviews may overlook.
+- Think about threats and security issues unique to the Offering.
+- Brainstorm as a group to evaluate new forms of attack.
+- Help target testing and code review.
+- Identify gaps in Red Hat’s Product Security and Information Security requirements.
+- Highlight assets, threat agents, and controls to deduce components that attackers will target.

 ## When to do threat modeling

+Ideally, threat modeling is performed as soon as possible.
+There is a timing element to threat modeling that we highly recommend understanding.
+No matter how late in the development process threat modeling is performed, it is always critical to understand weaknesses in a design's defences.
+The cost of addressing issues will generally increase when we uncover design misses and missed security requirements later, or worse, at the end of the development process.
+It is much more useful to begin the process of identifying potential attacks and their treatments while identifying other system requirements.

 ## How to do threat modeling

 ## What a threat model will not provide